Image: Pexels / Shiny Diamond

 There are various ways you can incorporate an oil into your routine.
 For starters you can simply apply it onto the skin as you would a moisturiser.
 Simple.
 But facial oils are wonderful for massaging the skin with as they offer slip.
 You can use your hands, fingers and knuckles to massage your face, always in upwards movements, unless you're draining the lymph at the neck.
 It's simpler than it sounds but it's worth folllowing an expert's massage guide.
 Luckily, Megan Markle's facialist Nichola Joss has shared some handy facial massage routines on her IGTV here.

-If you want to incorporate a massage tool into your skin routine, an oil will add that much needed slip so the tool will glide easily over your complexion.
-Check out our selection of Skin Gym facial tools here.
+If you want to incorporate a massage tool into your skin routine or simply use your hands, an oil will add that much needed slip so the tool or your fingers will glide easily over your complexion.

 You can also use face oils to add luminosity to your foundation.
-For example, our resident makeup artist Magda Smyczek applies a layer of the Josh Rosebrook Herbal Infusion Oil before applying her Huda Beauty #FauxFilter Foundation to make the full coverage foundation look more luminous.
+Try applying a layer of the Josh Rosebrook Herbal Infusion Oil before Huda Beauty #FauxFilter Luminous Matte Foundation to make the full coverage foundation look even more luminous.
 In fact, you can mix a couple of drops of face oil into any full coverage foundation to give it a more sheer and radiant finish.

 If you want to add extra luminosity you can dab face oil onto the high points of your face, as you would a highlighter.